-If you or anyone else experience any of these symptoms get to fresh air immediately.
+Know what the symptoms of CO poisoning are.
+If you or anyone else experience any of these symptoms, get to fresh air immediately.
 Shut the generator down and do not operate it until it has been inspected and repaired by a professional.
-If the symptoms persist seek medical attention.
+If the symptoms persist, seek medical attention.
+See page 48.